Duel of the Fates

 "Duel of the Fates" is a musical theme recurring in the Star Wars prequel trilogy and the Expanded Universe.
 It was composed by John Williams and recorded for the film soundtrack of Star Wars Episode I: The Phantom Menace by the London Symphony Orchestra (LSO) and the London Voices.
 This symphonic piece is played with both a full orchestra and a choir.
-The lyrics are based on a fragment of an archaic Welsh poem Cad Goddeu (Battle of the Trees), and are sung in Sanskrit.
-The piece debuts during the final lightsaber duel in Star Wars: Episode I – The Phantom Menace.
-With the music video for this theme, the LSO became the only classical group to ever have a video debut on MTV’s Total Request Live.
+The lyrics are based on a fragment of an archaic Welsh poem, Cad Goddeu (Battle of the Trees), and are sung in Sanskrit.
+The piece debuts during the final lightsaber duel in The Phantom Menace.
+With the music video for this theme, the LSO became the only classical group ever to have a video debut on MTV’s Total Request Live.
 "Duel of the Fates" lasted 11 days on the countdown.

-Duel of the Fates was also used as the title of a working script by Colin Trevorrow and Derek Connolly for Star Wars: Episode IX (2019).

 Composition

-"Duel of the Fates" was composed by John Williams and recorded by the London Symphony Orchestra (LSO) and the London Voices for the Star Wars: Episode I – The Phantom Menace film soundtrack.
+"Duel of the Fates" was composed by John Williams and recorded by the London Symphony Orchestra (LSO) and the London Voices for the film soundtrack of Star Wars: Episode I – The Phantom Menace.
 The symphonic piece is played with both a full orchestra and a choir.
-The lyrics are based on a fragment of an archaic Welsh poem Cad Goddeu (Battle of the Trees), and sung in Sanskrit.
+The lyrics are based on a fragment of an archaic Welsh poem, Cad Goddeu (Battle of the Trees), and sung in Sanskrit.
 The translation was loose and Williams arranged it by ear, while rearranging the syllables, so the pronunciation of the Sanskrit is not accurate and the meaning of the stanza is lost in the actual singing.
+"Duel of the Fates" begins with a chorus constructed by John Williams, which Williams believes adds a religious and temple-like feel to the epic lightsaber duel.

+The piece is mainly polyphonic and is in the keys of E and G minor.
+It has a tempo of roughly 152 bpm, and a duple meter with a time signature of 4/4.
+The composition is four minutes and fourteen seconds long.

-Although Williams conducted "Duel of the Fates" to appear as a concert suite in the end credits (rather than the film), Williams did record similar cues using the ostinato motif, and in one instance, a 'cut down' version, labelled the "Great Duel".
-John Williams stated the chorus was introduced to give a religious, temple-like feel to the epic lightsaber duel.
-Williams compared the setting of the battle to a pagan altar, and that the duel itself "seems like a dance or a ballet, a religious ceremony of some kind, probably ending in the death of one of the combatants".
+Although Williams conducted "Duel of the Fates" to appear as a concert suite in the closing credits (rather than during the film proper), Williams did record similar cues using the ostinato motif, and in one instance, a 'cut down' version, labelled the "Great Duel".
+Williams stated the chorus was introduced to give a religious, temple-like feel to the epic lightsaber duel.
+He compared the setting of the battle to a pagan altar, and that the duel itself "seems like a dance or a ballet, a religious ceremony of some kind, probably ending in the death of one of the combatants".